Reed to replace Ashworth as FA Technical Director

 FORMER Southampton Vice Chairman Les Reed has replaced Dan Ashworth as Technical Director of the Football Association.

-Ashworth, 47, is leaving the FA after almost seven years in January to become Brighton’s Technical Director.
-A month later, the hugely-experienced Reed, who was sacked by the Saints in November, will step into the role.
+Ashworth, 47, is leaving the FA after almost seven years to become Brighton’s Technical Director next month.
+In February, the hugely-experienced Reed, who was sacked by the Saints in November, will step into the role.